We've all witnessed Google's miraculous influence in our lives.

-As a result of this regulation, every employee was required to devote 20% of their time to initiatives that not formally assigned by the corporation.
+As a result of this regulation, every employee was required to devote 20% of their time to initiatives that they were passionate about, even if they were not formally assigned by the corporation.

 And this was predicated on the belief that even if 1000 ventures fail, if one of them succeeds, it will be enough to compensate for the thousand failures.

-It is also expected to bring for the corporation.
+It is also expected to bring in a billion dollars for the corporation.

-Let’s speak about the tools to assist you go further into the subject.
+Let's speak about the case study's lessons and study tools to assist you go further into the subject.